BOARD'S REPORT

 17. PERFORMANCE EVALUATION OF THE BOARD

-The Policy has been framed with an objective to ensure that Individual Directors of the Company and the Board as a whole, work efficiently and effectively, for the benefit of the Company and its stakeholders.
+The Policy has been framed with an objective to ensure that Individual Directors of the Company and the Board as a whole,

-Your Company has implemented a system of evaluating performance of the Board of Directors, its Committees and Individual Directors, through peer evaluation, excluding the Director being evaluated, on the basis of a structured questionnaire.
+Your Company has implemented a system of evaluating performance of the Board of Directors, its Committees and

 The criteria for performance evaluation, inter-alia, includes the following: